Sarah Roberts (subject of vampire legend): Vampire legend

 Television and radio stations broadcast live from the graveside, but Reuters news agency reported that Roberts "stayed peacefully in her coffin".
 Believers in the occult, however, warned that the spell was dormant and nobody was safe from "Mrs Dracula".
 Police dispersed the disappointed crowd, many of whom were self-styled vampire-hunters, armed with stakes and crucifixes.
 Local witchdoctors turned up to exorcise the tomb.

 In August 2007, a massive earthquake struck Peru, killing hundreds and destroying a large part of the city.
-The cemetery was devastated but Roberts' grave was not damaged, which reinforced local beliefs of her power.
+The cemetery was devastated but Roberts's grave was not damaged, which reinforced local beliefs of her power.

 Blackburn historian Stephen Smith has debunked the myth, and said Roberts was an ordinary weaver from Burnley, and the worst that could have happened to her for practising witchcraft would have been a prison sentence.
 The Blackburn court could not have sentenced her to death.

 The legend has been used to encourage tourism, such as an article in the Latin Post which encourages people to "Visit a Vampire Grave in Pisco".
 The Latin America for Less website says: "To this day, citizens claim to see a ghostly woman wander the town’s dusty streets at night.
 So when you go to Pisco for the famous drink, don’t forget to look for the Vampire of Pisco in this haunted destination!"

-Writing in Folklore journal, David Keyworth said:No matter how hard we might try to belittle the notion of its existence, or ignore its many manifestations, the vampire belief would appear to be here to stay in the popular imagination, and to remain the stuff of nightmares.
+Writing in the Folklore journal, David Keyworth said:No matter how hard we might try to belittle the notion of its existence, or ignore its many manifestations, the vampire belief would appear to be here to stay in the popular imagination, and to remain the stuff of nightmares.